typo-ai/target-typo-proxy/README.md

 - **errors_target** - The command for the target that will receive records predicted as error.
 - **valid_target** - The command for the target that will receive records predicted as valid.
 At least one of errors_target and valid_target must be provided (not necessarily both).
 - **passthrough_target** - (optional) The command for the target that will receive all records.
-- Additionaly, some optional parameters can be provided:
+- Additionally, some optional parameters can be provided:
   - **record_timeout**: integer value specifying the maximum evaluation time per record.
 Default: `1`.
   - **fail_on_partial_results**: if false, and the per-record timeout is reached, Typo will still return partial results, otherwise it will fail the whole batch.
 Default: `true`.
   - **retry_times**: number of retries in case a per-record timeout is reached.
 Default: `4`.